kayue/WordpressBundle/README.md

 Caveats
 =======

+* Because Symfony tracks the user's authentication state independently of Wordpress, if the stateless is not set to true (see above) and the user logs out in Wordpress, they will not be logged out of Symfony until they specifically do, or they end their session.
+To prevent this, you should use either Symfony's or Wordpress's logout methods exclusively.
 * Wordpress assumes it will be run in the global scope, so some of its code doesn't even bother explicitly globalising variables.
 The required version of Wordpress core marginally improves this situation (enough to allow us to integrate with it), but beware that other parts of Wordpress or